Cost of Residential Mental Health Treatment

 Two-facility comparison worksheet for safety and net cost

 Two admissions calls can both sound calm and confident.
-The difference often shows up later, when one written estimate explains who bills separately and the other only repeats the daily rate.
+The difference becomes clear later, when one written estimate explains who bills separately and the other only repeats the daily rate.
 Compare the programs on paper before your family chooses the one that feels easiest on the phone.

 Use the same questions for each program, then put the answers side by side.